George

 experience is the surest standard, by which to test

-the real tendency of the existing constitution of
+the real tendency of the existing constitution of a

-a government, with powers properly distributed and
+powers properly distributed and adjusted, its surest

-adjusted, its surest guardian.
-It is, indeed, little
+guardian.
+It is, indeed, little else than a name, where

-else than a name, where the government is too feeble
+the government is too feeble to withstand the enterprises

-each member of the society within the limits prescribed
+of faction, to confine each member of the society within

-by the laws, and to maintain all in the secure and
+the limits prescribed by the laws, and to maintain all

-tranquil enjoyment of the rights of person and property.
+in the secure and tranquil enjoyment of the rights of

-I have already intimated to you the
+I have already intimated to you the danger

-danger of parties in the Issues, with particular reference
+of parties in the Issues, with particular reference

 to the founding of them on geographical discriminations.